Getting your Trinity Audio player ready...

 “Let them.
 It’s part of my social experiment to get honest reactions.”

 “I mean, who is this girl?
-For Pete’s sake, she’s lying on the floor next to your seat.
+For Pete’s sake, she’s lying on the floor.
 Is she one of those strange-ass dramatic arts kids?”

-“I told you her name is Hellie, and she’s on the ground because she’s most comfortable there.
+“I told you her name is Hellie, and she’s on the ground next to me because she’s most comfortable there.
 Her day has been stressful.”

 “No, young man, the stress started when you walked through that door asking permission to parade her around campus.”